Abhijithcdinesh/myfiles/README.md

 # Abhijith C D - Personal Portfolio

 Welcome to my personal portfolio website!
 This project showcases my skills and experiences as an electronics engineer, programmer, and web developer.
-It's a single-page responsive website built with HTML and CSS.
+It's a single-page non responsive website built with HTML and CSS.

 ## Project Overview